wqking/metapp/readme.md

 - `make mingw_coverage` #build using MinGW and generate code coverage report

 <a id="a2_8"></a>
+## Known compiler related quirks

+MSVC 2022 and 2019, can build the CMake generated test projects and the tests run correctly in Debug and RelWithDebugInfo configurations.
+But some tests fails in Release mode when incremental linking is disabled.
+Adding /Debug option to linking which generates debug information makes the tests success.
+Without /Debug option, but enabling incremental linking, will cause the tests success too.
+So if metapp shows weird behavior in MSVC, try to enable incremental linking.

+<a id="a2_9"></a>
 ## Motivations

 I (wqking) developed `cpgf` library in more than 12 years ago. `cpgf` works, but it has several serious problems.